johannesteuber/filter-service/id-problem.md

 **Obvious gotcha**: as soon as an object is somehow changed the access rules do not apply anymore because the hash changes

 ## 5. Integration of ABAC
-to define access rules based on attributes of the object e.g. if name == "Apfel": only the "name" property is allowed or if name == "Brine": the "name" and "produced" properties are allowed
+to define access rules based on properties of the object e.g. if name == "Apfel": only the "name" property is allowed or if name == "Brine": the "name" and "produced" properties are allowed